Sets a prefix for all event fields added by the transform.

 A map of field names to custom merge strategies.

-For each field specified, the given strategy will be used for combining events rather than
+For each field specified, the given strategy is used for combining events rather than

 the default behavior.